 Bitvectors (BV).
-Solving Modulo a Model: In 2024 we use primarily Yices's CDCL(T) solver, which itself relies on bitblasting and, ultimately, Yices's internal SAT-solver.
-The partial input model is represented as equalities between bitvector variables and their values, and given to Yices as assumptions.
-Model interpolation: We simply use UNSAT cores produced by Yices's CDCL(T) solver.
-Model generalization: We use invertibility conditions from Niemetz et al. [NPR+18], including ε -terms, in combination with generalization-by-substitution.
+As for LIA, we make two runs in a sequential portfolio, starting with the version relying on CDCL(T) as the quantifier-free solver, which in this logic relies on bitblasting and, ultimately, Yices's internal SATsolver.
+The second run uses Yices's MCSAT as the quantifier-free solver, which support quantifier-free bitvectors [GLJD20].
+In both cases, Model generalization uses invertibility conditions from Niemetz et al. [NPR+18], including ε -terms, in combination with generalization-by-substitution.
 For the BV theory, the cegqi solver from [NPR+18] is probably the closest to YicesQS.
-Note: instead of the CDCL(T) solver, it is possible to use Yices's MCSAT solver, which support quantifier-free bitvectors [GLJD20].